thunderbiscuit/bitcoinconferences.info/README.md

 ## Adding a conference

-This website is (hopefully!) community maintained.
-If you know of a bitcoin conference you'd like to see added to the site, you can:
+This website is (hopefully!) community-maintained.
+If you know of a bitcoin conference you'd like to see added to the site, you can either:

-1. Open a PR adding a file in `content/posts/` with the follwing structure:
+1. Open a PR adding a file in `content/posts/` with the following structure (date: YYYY-MM-DD):

 ```md
 ---